 HOW CAN WE PAY OUR ARTISTS A LIVING WAGE?

-If artists started charging the ticket & album prices (etc.) that it would take to sustainably live and work as an artist, very few would pay it; some out of an inability to do so - greatly limiting accessibility to those in smaller income brackets, some because of the disconnect between how we engage in art and how we value it, and many because of the mythic idea that being an artist is A: not a job, B: lazy, or C: a privilege one should be grateful/happy to engage with on the side, or live in sacrifice of.
+If artists started charging the ticket & album prices (etc.) that it would take to sustainably live and work as an artist, very few would pay it; some out of an inability to do so - greatly limiting accessibility to those in restrictive income brackets, some because of the disconnect between how we engage in art and how we value it, and many because of the mythic idea that being an artist is A: not a job, B: lazy, or C: a privilege one should be grateful/happy to engage with on the side, or live in sacrifice of.
 Six months of process are seen as a luxury; the final performance, artifact, or 'end result' the only glorified, legitimized, and validated aspects given social & monetary value.
-There isn't even a place for six months of process for the sake of process - process as a larger cycle within the life/career of an artist, not always leading to an identifiably tangible outcome.
+And there certainly isn't a place for six months of process for the sake of process - process as a larger cycle within the life/career of an artist, not always leading to an identifiably tangible outcome.

 You may think art isn't saving lives (I wholeheartedly disagree), but you'd never expect a doctor to work for free, or suggest that one should just be grateful they get to do what they love without it providing for their basic living expenses.